Striking the colors: In international law

 International law absolutely requires a ship of war to fly its ensign at the commencement of any hostile acts, i.e., before firing on the enemy.
 During battle there is no purpose in striking the colors other than to indicate surrender.

 It was and is an offense to continue to fight after striking one's colors, and an offense to continue to fire on an enemy after she has struck her colors, unless she indicates by some other action, such as continuing to fire or seeking to escape, that she has not truly surrendered.
 For this reason, striking the colors is conclusive evidence of a surrender having taken place in the case of a warship, but not in the case of a merchant ship.
-What would be perfidy in the case of a warship is not in the case of a merchant ship: A merchant ship may strike its colors as a ruse de guerre in an attempt to escape capture, since it does not engage the enemy in combat.
+What would be perfidy in the case of a warship is not in the case of a merchant ship: a merchant ship may strike its colors as a ruse de guerre in an attempt to escape capture, since it does not engage the enemy in combat.

 In distinction to striking one's colors, hoisting a white flag, in itself, is not an indication of surrender.
 Rather, hoisting a white flag indicates a request for a truce in order to communicate with the enemy.
 Under the Geneva Conventions, persons carrying or waving a white flag are still not to be fired upon, nor are they allowed to open fire.

 Understood meaning

 Nailing the colors to the mast is a traditional sign of defiance, indicating that the colors will never be struck, that the ship will never surrender.
 On 23 September 1779, Capt.
 Richard Pearson of HMS Serapis, nailed the British ensign to the ensign staff with his own hands before going into battle against Continental Navy ship Bonhomme Richard.
-He had to tear it down himself when surrendering.
+Later, after Bonhomme Richards ensign was shot away, Pearson asked Capt.
+John Paul Jones of Bonhomme Richard to confirm he had struck his colors.
+However, Jones denied it and the battle continued.

-During the same battle, Bonhomme Richards ensign was shot away.
-When Pearson saw that the colors were down, he asked Capt.
-John Paul Jones of Bonhomme Richard if Jones had struck his colors.
-Jones has been quoted as replying, "I have not yet begun to fight".
+In 1807, the captain of Chesapeake refused to allow inspection of his ship for deserters.
+Consequently, HMS Leopard opened fire.
+Ten minutes later Chesapeake struck her colors as a token of surrender.
+Her log recorded "Having ... haul'd down our Colours."

-In 1807, when the captain of United States frigate Chesapeake refused to permit officers of HMS Leopard to search her for deserters from the Royal Navy, Leopard ranged alongside Chesapeake and fired into her for ten minutes until Chesapeake struck her colors as a token of surrender.
-The British refused to accept the ship as a prize of war, the two nations being at peace.
-Log of U.S. frigate Chesapeake: "Having one Gun ready fired and haul'd down our Colours. the Leopard ceased firing and sent her Boat on board."
+Almost exactly six years later, when the United States had declared war on Great Britain, Chesapeake engaged Shannon outside Boston in the only equal match of that war.
+Following a brief exchange of gunfire, 21 of the British crew boarded and took control of Chesapeake.
+Since most of the American crew had fled belowdecks, the British sailors pulled down Chesapeake's flag themselves.Cooper (1856), p.
+307.